Twitch Promises More Transparency Over Bans After FallenShadow Outcry, Assures "There Is No Mod Who Hates Vtubers"

 RELATED: Twitch Streamer Kai Cenat Says He’s Rejected Multiple Stream Requests From Kamala Harris’ Presidential Campaign: “I Don’t Give A F–k”

-The kerfuffle surrounding FallenShadow began on September 13th when the vtuber, knwon as Shondo to her fans, held a ‘drunk stream’, wherein she was seen drinking while hanging out with her followers.
+The kerfuffle surrounding FallenShadow began on September 13th when the vtuber, known as Shondo to her fans, held a ‘drunk stream’, wherein she was seen drinking while hanging out with her followers.

 The VOD is not present on Twitch or her YouTube VOD channel and only a scant few clips of her being drunk can be found, so the exact events of the night are slightly obfuscated.
 The only confirmed fact is that, per her own admission, Shondo got “too white girl wasted“.